mozilla/addon-sdk/AOM Native Jetpack Support.md

 #### On Test Suite portablity

-With the `jetpack-test-options.json` file it should be possible for anyone to create a test suite of SDK tests, they could be used for testing a website using page-mods, or for writing bug examples, which are either SDK extensions which reproduce a bug that can then be easily converted to an SDK test or are written as SDK tests from the start, attached to new bugs, which when resolved are shipped with the community contributed SDK test.
+With the `jetpack-test-options.json` file it should be possible for anyone to create a test suite of SDK tests, for example they could be used for testing a website using page-mods, or for writing bug examples, which are either SDK extensions which reproduce a bug that can then be easily converted to an SDK test or written as SDK tests from the start, attached to new bugs, which when resolved are shipped with the community contributed SDK test.
 This is [bug 852538](https://bugzilla.mozilla.org/show_bug.cgi?id=852538).

 There are two options which I see where SDK tests can live anywhere in mozilla-central: